Tknott95/PlutSC/README.md

 - Untyped137
   * Requires a datum of 137

-- Typed 137 - NEEDS TO BE FIXED (v2 changed the wrapValidator and it isn't importing from any loc)
+- Typed 137 -  (v2 changed from wrapValidator)
   * Requires a datum of 137
   * The syntax is diff from pre V2 plutus typed validators

+- CustomRdmr137
+  * wrapValidator is now mkUntypedValidator